tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/date.md

 import TabItem from '@theme/TabItem';
 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

 A date field value consists of its `value` property which holds a start date and optionally an end date.
 A start date has the properties `start` (datetime string), `start_date` (date string), `start_time` (HH:mm:ss formatted string), an end date is structured in the same way.
-A `SINGLE_DATE` field value can only hold a start date while a `RANGE_DATE` field value can hold an additional end date.
+A `single_date` field value can only hold a start date while a `range_date` field value can hold an additional end date.

 More details on date and datetime strings can be found [here](/docs/api/date-timezone).